Back at school

 How to help children with special educational needs

-As school closures and social distancing bring many changes and new challenges for parents and their children, we’ve got advice and support to help you make things easier at home.
+The coronavirus pandemic has brought many changes and new challenges for parents and their children, we’ve got advice and support to help you make things easier at home in these still uncertain times.

 It’s important to include your child when thinking about how you structure the day and different activities you can do together.
 You might want to think about having different routines or activities in different rooms for example, depending on the space you have at home.
 Perhaps there’s something your child loves doing, like artwork or playing games, that can become part of their daily routine.